biocompibens/phenexplain/README.md

 * Generate videos of transitions between class 0 and class 1 in 20 steps, for 5 examples:
 `python phenexplain.py DATASET -w snapshot.pkl -t 0,1 -n 5 -s 20 -o video.avi`

+## Example Dataset (BBBC021)

+An example dataset, based on the BBBC021 dataset and containing the compounds that we used in the paper, is available here:
+[BBBC021_selection.zip](https://phenexplain.bio.ens.psl.eu/datasets/BBBC021_selection.zip).
+It has already been prepared for training with StyleGAN2, and it contains 72 classes, each (compound, concentration) being a separate class.

+Training can be performed with:
+`python stylegan2-ada-pytorch/train.py --data BBBC021_selection.zip --outdir runs --mirror 1 --cond 1`

+Alternatively, you can download a set of pretrained weights here:
+(...)

 ## Licence